MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/README.md

 <!-- LICENSE -->
 ## 🧾 License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is licensed under the terms of the [MIT License](LICENSE).